ben-sembira-1/parallelism-exercise/README.md

 ## The program
 The program includes multiple parallel tasks:
-* 13 times a second: Add to a file named “time.1.log” a new line with the current time in nanoseconds.
+* 20 times a second: Add to a file named “time.1.log” a new line with the current time in nanoseconds.
 Format it as follows: `f”[time] - {get_time_ns()}”``
-* 5 times a second: Go over the new lines in the current file, use the `is_time_for_cookie(number: int) -> bool` function on each one, and append `"(Cookie time)"` or `"(sleeping)"` to the end of the time row according to the value returend from the function.
+* 5 times a second: Go over the new lines in the current file, use the `is_time_for_cookie(number: int) -> bool` function on each one, and append `"(Cookie time)"` or `"(sleeping)"` to the end of the time row according to the value returned from the function.
 Example: `[time] - 1705707133875248900 (Cookie time)`
-* Every 4 seconds: Write to the log statistics (see below) about the new lines from the last statistics log.
+* Every 2 seconds: Write to the log statistics (see below) about the new lines from the last statistics log.
 * ⁠If the enter key is pressed, append to the end of the file statistics (see below) about the whole session (file) and then open a new session (file) named “time.{prev+1}.log” and continue the loop with it.
-* ⁠If escape is pressed, shut down the eventloop gracefully (without terminating a task in the middle of its writing).
+* ⁠If escape is pressed, shut down the event loop gracefully (without terminating a task in the middle of its writing).

 ### Statistics